 The boutique, 4 star, Bassa Maina Villas & Suites boasts incredible aesthetics, exemplary landscape and meticulously designed services and amenities.
 All villas and suites are built according to the local traditional architecture and have been decorated and furnished with hand-picked items, rich fabrics and high quality materials.

-The complex also includes a swimming pool and a restaurant with incredible sea views, a bar, a boutique conference venue for up to 50 people, a small business center, and an outdoor space at the main reception building that can be used for weddings and social events.
+The complex also includes a swimming pool and a restaurant with incredible sea views, a bar, a boutique conference venue for up to 50 people, a small business center, and an outdoor space at the main reception building.

 The reception is open from 08:00 to 23:00 everyday, and staff will be more than happy to accommodate guest needs, and provide information regarding the area, local attractions and sightseeing, as well as activities.